 - **NASA: Free K-12 lessons based on resources from the space agency.
 (Added NASA STEM@Home collections).

-- National Science Teachers Association: Free books, resources, videos, games, activities, lesson plans and more in science.
+- National Science Teachers Association: Free resources, lesson plans and more in science.

 - Simple Planes and Simple Rockets 2: These highly realistic “sandbox” games allow students to explore everything from aerodynamics to orbital mechanics to rocket propulsion.
 As of April 2019, they are also free for educators, DRM-free, so they can be used on as many computers as necessary.